 Do the work!
 You are here to learn and gain the necessary knowledge and skills to be successful in business...do the work to get better!
 Marshall degree candidates are expected to perform at the highest levels.
 I take grading and your grade seriously!
-Your work will be evaluated based on the objectives of MOR 559 and the criteria described herein.
+Your work will be evaluated based on the objectives of MOR 463 and the criteria described herein.
 As a general guideline, when assessing and grading your work and contributions, I use a number of criteria and dimensions.
 As a guideline, below please some examples including, but not limited to:

 - 1. Causality Have you demonstrated a correlation between the data, analysis and conclusion/comments? - 2.
 Perspective Did you establish a context & did you provide perspective for your finding, thought or conclusion...does that context reflect contemplative thinking and does it 'paint a picture' (going above & beyond the obvious correct answer)? - 3.
 Application Have you applied the appropriate course materials and concepts correctly and have you demonstrated linkage to the course materials? - 4.
 Relevance -- Does your work or comment bear on the subject at hand?
 (Comments that do not link up with what the discussion is focusing on can actually detract from the learning experience.) - 5.
 Associative Thinking/Linkage To what extent are your work and comments logical antecedents or consequences of a particular argument traced out?
 To what extent are you successfully linking other concepts, readings, events, and precedent and reflect the "Medici Effect" in your thinking. - 6.
 Responsiveness To what extent does your work or comment react in an important way to what someone else has said, the issue or problem at hand, or scope and objectives of the assignment or project? - 7.
 Analysis Have you employed the proper set of frameworks and analytical methods? - 8.
-Evidence Have you effectively used data from the case, from personal experience, from citable third-parties, from general knowledge to support the assertions made and or conclusions?

-- 9. Importance Does your work or comment contribute further to our understanding of the issues at hand?
+Evidence Have you effectively used data from the case, from personal experience, from citable third-parties, from general knowledge to support the assertions made and or conclusions? - 9.
+Importance Does your work or comment contribute further to our understanding of the issues at hand?
 Is a connection made with other cases we have analyzed? - 10.
 Critical Thinking Are you thinking critically?
 Are you interrogating issues and facts?
 Does your thinking reflect the attributes of USC's 5-step USC-CT?
 Have you applied and demonstrated USC-CT in your analysis and formulations?
 (See posting on BB). - 11.
 Engaged Did you come to class ON TIME and did you CONTRIBUTE? - 12.
 Compliance Is your work responsive to the requirements and scope and objectives of the assignment?

-I will do its best to make my expectations for the various assignments clear and to evaluate them as fairly and objectively as they can.
-Also, I usually publish grading criteria and expectations for exams, presentations and reports ahead of time to help you better prepare.
+I will do my best to make my expectations for the various assignments clear and to evaluate your work and performance as fairly and objectively as I can.
+For the mid-term and final exams and major assignments: